 Finish the Drill

-Don’t be like Tom who started his risk management with a bang and quickly fizzled.
+Don’t be like Tom, who started his risk management with a bang and quickly fizzled.
 The best project managers identify, evaluate, and respond to risks.
-And they regularly perform the control activities to keep the project healthy.
+And they regularly perform control activities to keep the project healthy.

 Before you go, remember that you can't control risks until you first identify risks.
 Click here to discover 7 ways to identify project risks.

 Grab this checklist and start identifying your project risks quicker and easier.

 Bonus: I will send you a sequence of emails where I describe each of the seven risk identification techniques in detail.
 You will also receive my weekly blog updates.